 Our risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
-This has not identified any risks which we view as relevant to our value for money conclusion.
+This has not identified any risks which we view as relevant to our value for money conclusion at this time; however we will keep this assessment under review as the audit progresses.